hepplerj/Dissertation/introduction.dissertation.Heppler.md

 preferences and experiences.
 In turn, these expectations shape and reshape the environment.[^cf22]

-The political and cultural story intertwines with a spatial story.
-The Santa Clara Valley was the site of one of the nation's greatest modernizations of urban space.
-More than 138,000 acres of farmland were paved over, built upon, unearthed, or buried between 1940 and 1960, all in an effort to support an expanding high tech industry and its rapidly growing workforce.[^cf23] Space forms a critical understanding the history of Santa Clara Valley.
-Within space, as Robert Self writes in his analysis of Oakland, people "competed to put those resources to use to create particular and concrete places."[^cf24] Space is not just an abstract consideration of a place, but rather is historically concrete---the growth of suburban factories, residential and commercial growth, and environmental politics all operated in space and place.
-Historical actors and their spaces they operate in are inseparable.
-The experiences of people, communities, and institutions take place in the very fabric of life and space.
-The calls for urban reform, environmental concerns, and critiques against industry did not take place abstractly; political actors made specific demands about specific places.
-Space does not tell the entire story, but overlooking space is to miss a significant part.[^cf25]

 The grassroots approach of this work reveals that environmentalists often cared less about political affiliations of Republican and Democrat but more often cared about their identities as homeowners and taxpayers.
 Environmental